Tyrrrz/CliWrap/Readme.md

 #### Pull-based event streams

 Pull-based event streams can be obtained by calling `command.ListenAsync()` which returns an `IAsyncEnumerable<CommandEvent>`.
-This is an asynchronous data stream that you can iterate through using the `await foreach` semantics introduced in C#8.
+This is an asynchronous data stream that you can iterate through using the `await foreach` semantics introduced in C# 8.

+`CommandEvent` itself is an abstract type which can be either one of the following:

+- `StartedCommandEvent` -- received just once, when the command starts executing.
+Contains the process ID.
+- `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to output stream.
+Contains the text as string.
+- `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to error stream.
+Contains the text as string.
+- `ExitedCommandEvent` -- received just once, when the command successfully finishes executing.
+Contains the exit code.

+You can use a `switch` statement or a series of `if` statements to perform pattern matching and handle events of different types.

 ```csharp
 using CliWrap.EventStream;